simphotonics/lazy_memo/README.md

 data sample, calculating the factorial of an integer, repeatedly evaluating higher degree polynomials.

-The example below demonstrates how to define the *memoized functions* `factorial(n)` and `combinations(n, k)`, k-combinations of n objects.
+The example below demonstrates how to define the *memoized function* `factorial(n)`.
+This function is included in the library [`utils.dart`][utils].
-Note: For the sake of simplicity, validation of arguments is omitted.
-A complete version of these functions is provided with the library [`utils.dart`][utils].

 <details>  <summary> Click to show souce code. </summary>